DEEP_DIVE

 PRIVACY

-UseAI is privacy-first by architecture, not by policy.
-No source code, file paths, or prompt contents are ever transmitted.
+No source code or prompt contents are ever transmitted.
 The daemon processes everything locally in ~/.useai.
+When you sync, session metadata, titles, project names, evaluation scores, and milestones are sent.
 You own your raw data — always.

 The entire project is open source under the AGPL-3.0 license.
 You can audit every line of code that runs on your machine.